shurikasa/Buildyard/README.md

 (http://sourceforge.net/projects/boost/files/boost-binaries).

 Use cmake to generate a Visual Studio Solution.
-Open this solution and build it at least once the 'build' target to download and install all dependencies.
+Open this solution and build at least once the 'build' target to download and install all dependencies.
 See 'Targets' below for more details.

 For development, open [build]/[Project]/[Project].sln and work there as